 In the statement of net position, a deferred inflow is recorded when the pension plan's investments realize a greater rate of return than the estimated rate of return used as part of the actuarial valuation of the plan; the excess amount is amortized over five years.
+A deferred inflow of resources is also recorded for differences between the actuarially expected and actual experiences of the Plan, which are amortized over the estimated remaining service life of all employees in the Plan.
 See Note 13 for further analysis of deferred outflows and inflows of resources related to the net pension liability.